MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/audience-group-asset-group-association.md

 ## <a name="parentid"></a>Parent Id
 The id of the asset group where the audience group is associated or removed.

-For add and delete, you must specify with *Asset Group* or *Parent Id* field.
+For add, update, and delete, you must specify with *Parent Id*, or *Asset Group* and *Campaign* field.

 **Add:** Read-only and Required.
+**Update:** Read-only and Required.
+Each asset group can only be associated with one audience group, so you will overwrite an existing association if you set a new one.
 **Delete:** Read-only and Required

 ## <a name="status"></a>Status